A normal breathing rate for an adult at rest is 12 to 20 breaths per minute. For an infant, a normal rate is 30 to 60 breaths per minute.

 - Chest pain

-- Chest that is pulling in with each breath
+- Chest wall is pulling in with each breath (intercostal retractions)

 - Labored or difficult breathing